peterhinch/micropython-async/PRIMITIVES.md

  * `__call__` This returns the coro and is used to schedule the task using the event loop `create_task()` method using function call syntax.

-The `StopTask` exception is an alias for `usayncio.CancelledError`.
+The `asyn.StopTask` exception is an alias for `usayncio.CancelledError`.
 In my view the name is more descriptive of its function.

 ### 4.2.1 Groups